-The study area, shown with a yellow line on Map 1, comprises properties within and surrounding what is considered the core of the Glen Allen area.
+The study area, shown with a yellow line on Map 1, is comprised of properties within and surrounding what is considered the core of Glen Allen.
 The properties along Mountain Road generally between Warren Road and just east of the entrance to the Glen Allen Cultural Arts Center form the spine of the study area.
 Included in this area, west of the CSX rail line, are civic and commercial uses.
 East of the rail line is more residential in nature with several additional civic uses.